Phuket Airport | Useful Information about Phuket Airport

 Getting To Your AccommodationThere are plenty of taxi options from the airport to hotels anywhere on the island.
 My suggestion - pre-book an airport transfer.
 So nice after a flight to see a taxi drive holding up your name and head straight to the hotel without having to worry about arranging anything on arrival.
 My friends at Easy Day provide a very good airport transfer service either from the airport or back to the airport.
 Their rate is around 1000 Baht one way or 1600 Baht for return transfer.
 That's a fixed rate for any hotel, so a very good deal for hotels further away from the airport!
 If you book a taxi on arrival from a desk at the arrivals area it might work out a few Baht cheaper to some areas in Phuket.
 BUT getting back to the airport is trickier.
 If you get a taxi from outside your hotel for sure the asking rate will be more than you paid to get to the hotel.
 So that deal offered by Easy Day is a good one!

-(above) Phuket Taxi Service by Easy Day Thailand
+(above) Phuket Taxi Service - ask Easy Day Thailand

 There is a lower budget option - a shared minibus service.
 Normally about 200 Baht per person and will depart when full .. then take longer to get anywhere as you're dropping people off all over the place and I do hear these cheap options try to make extra money by dropping everyone at tour agencies along the way.
 If you are a single, low budget traveler, this may be the way for you.